franciskershaw/game-of-fives/testing.md

 *Duplicate functions when called by click events*

 Through my use of *console.log* messages when developing my console-only version of the game, I noticed the functions assigning values to the user's input (the clicking of a fist or palm icon to denote 0 or 5) were being called twice on the second round of the game.
 This doubling up of the functions would then occur again for the next round, and so on.
-Suffice to say that this played havoc with my game variables!
+Evidently, this meant that my game variables were not being updated correctly as a result.

-I did a bit of research to understand why this was happening, as to me it made no sense that the functions would be called twice.
-Fortunately the fix was simple to find and implement via the jQuery documentation, as it turns out I simply needed to reset my click events after use. **The .off('click) method fixed the problem by removing the event handler after it had been used, thus allowing it to be used again on the next round.**
+I did a bit of research to understand why this was happening, as in the moment it made no sense for the functions to be called twice.
+Fortunately the fix was simple to find and implement via the jQuery documentation, as it turns out I simply needed to reset my click events after use. **The .off('click) method fixed the problem by removing the event handler before and after it had been used, thus allowing it to be used again on the next round.**

 *Mute button*

-Introducing sound effects to my project was an unfamiliar process and caused a few issues that needed fixing.
+Introducing sound effects to my project was an unfamiliar process and caused a few bugs that needed fixing.
 I was initially using my game variable (game.soundsOn = true) to decide at each stage whether the sounds should be played - with false being assigned if a user clicked on the mute button.
-However once I decided to use local storage to assign a true or false value, sounds stopped working altogether for a while.
+However once I decided to use local storage to assign and store a true or false value for later use, sounds stopped working altogether.
 It was again through the use of *console.log* that I worked out that the issue was to do with the local storage data being exclusively displayed as strings, instead of actual boolean values. **To fix this, I simply rewrote the necessary sections of my code as strings ("true" or "false" instead of true or false)**

 One final problem remained once the sounds were back up and running, in that no sounds would play as a default setting for first time visitors to the gamepage.
 This it turns out was because I had not told my code what to do if the value on local storage was *null*. **This was fixed with the addition of a simple if statement that ensured sounds.On === "true" in this situation.**

 *Animation transform bug*

 In order to ensure that the hand images were facing the correct direction on higher difficulty versions of the game, I used the CSS property 'transform' to change the rotation and mirror if necessary.
 This caused a tricky bug in my animation as it had been written to add and remove an animation class (which also contained the transform property), at intervals - producing the illusion of movement from the hands.
-The competing transforms, as well as the CSS specificity rules, meant that all extra hand images were remaining static during the animation. **This was fixed with help from a video on YouTube (please see acknowledgements in README.md) by using the .animation JS method.**
+The competing transforms, as well as CSS specificity rules, meant that all extra hand images were remaining static during the animation. **This was fixed with help from a video on YouTube (please see acknowledgements in README.md) by using the .animation JS method.**

 *Higher difficulty versions displaying minor logic errors*